wilem/clrs/README.md

 clrs
 ====

-Source code of several algorithms(as described in CLRS), in C/C++/Python/JavaScript.
+Source code of algorithms in CLRS(Introduction to algorithm), written in C/C++/Python/JavaScript.